 Just like the other two leading groupset manufacturers – SRAM and Campagnolo – Shimano’s groupset hierarchies are largely cross-compatible, allowing riders to upgrade in stages.

 But while it’s accepted practice to ride with components from a mixture of hierarchies, it’s not a good idea to mix brands, which can lead to ill-fitted connections, clicking, excessive wear, and even total breakdown.

-We’ve put together this guide which will serve as an easy-to-use reference as to the choice on offer from Shimano’s drivetrain line up and the Shimano mountain bike groupset hierarchy.
+We’ve put together an easy-to-use reference to help you make an informed choice from among Shimano’s drivetrain line-up, detailing the entire Shimano mountain bike groupset hierarchy.

 Here are the various levels on offer from Shimano, along with their intended use and features…

-One of the unsung heroes of mountain biking componentry, Shimano’s Deore mixes the right balance of performance and reliability with excellent value.
-Over the years it’s been tweaked and refined, and now boasts many of the trickle-down features from the company’s top-end models.
+An unsung hero of mountain biking componentry, Shimano’s Deore may be high on value, but its not low on quality, performance or reliability.
+Over the years it’s been tweaked and refined, and has benefited from improvements in technology at the higher echelons of the Shimano hierarchy which have trickled-down into upgraded features for this entry-level brand.
 An ideal choice on entry-level bikes and for general trail riding.

 Developed by the fastest mountain bike riders from the cross-country and enduro riding scene, Shimano XT M8050 Di2 brings high performance seamless shifting to a whole new group of trail riders at a far more affordable and accessible price.

-Entry level riders benefit from the tech used in Shimano’s higher end groupsets, so while they’re not as high performance as the XTR and XT range, the best budget Shimano groupset options like the Shimano SLX and Deore won’t let you down for many thousands of miles.
+But the benefit of the hierarchical system means entry level cyclists opting for brands, such as SLX and Deore, are also able to benefit from the tech used in Shimano’s higher-end groupsets.
+So while they’re not as high performance as the XTR and XT range, the best budget Shimano groupset options like the Shimano won’t let you down for many thousands of miles.